Gogo1951/Open-Sesame/README.md

 ## Features

-📦 **Auto-Opening** // Opens clams, junkboxes, and unlocked containers in the background — no clicks required.
+📦 **Auto-Opening** // Opens clams, lockboxes, and unlocked containers in the background — no clicks required.

 🔐 **Locked Items** // Loot a lockbox and Open Sesame queues it up — the moment it's unlocked, it pops open automatically.